kyang5/coursedescriptions/source/courses/comp433.rst

     * :doc:`../courses/comp413`
     * :doc:`../courses/comp442`
-    * instructor permission if the prerequisite is missing
+    * Instructor permission if the prerequisite is missing

-.. include:: ../graduate/fcs.txt

 About
 =====